ethanokamura/perfectline/src/content/cpp-101/loops.md

 ```
 This will output: `HELLO!`

-At the end of the day, the output of any of these loops are the same if written correctly.
+At the end of the day, the output of any of these loops is the same if written correctly.